Actephila excelsa

 Actephila excelsa is a species of shrub in the family Phyllanthaceae.
 It is native to an area in Tropical Asia and Zhōngguó/China, from Sulawesi to India and Guangxi.
 It is a highly variable species and leaf forms vary across adjacent ecozones.
 The plant is used in building houses and as a vegetable.
 Grey-shanked douc langurs eat the leaves.

 Description

 It is noted that this is a highly variable species.

-The taxa grows as a shrub or tree from 1 to 10m (rarely 15m) tall with a trunk that is up to 30cm in diameter.
+The taxa grows as a shrub or tree from 1 to 10m (rarely 15m) tall with a trunk that is up to 30 cm in diameter.